stooj/stooj-dot-org/drafts/06_pulumi-first-steps.md

 And a password manager.
 You do have one of them, right?
-I'm using [BitWarden](https://bitwarden.com/); it's open source, self-hostable, and makes it easy for me to give them money (I have the Families plan).
+I'm using [BitWarden](https://bitwarden.com/); it's open source, self-hostable, and makes it easy for me to give them money (which is a brilliant thing for an open source project to do).
+(I have the Families plan).

 Right, so are you on your partner's working machine?
 Cool.